-- Any outlet into a watercourse, pond, ditch, lake, or other body of surface or groundwater.
+- Any outlet into a watercourse, pond, ditch, lake, or other body of surface water or groundwater.

 - NEW SOURCE or NEW USER

-- Any building, structure, facility or installation from which there is, proposed (or may be) a discharge of stormwater, the construction of which commenced after the adoption of this code.
+- Any building, structure, facility or installation from which there is proposed (or may be) a discharge of stormwater, the construction of which commenced after the adoption of this chapter.

 - A. Construction on a site at which an existing source is located results in redevelopment rather than a new source if the construction does not create a new building, structure, facility, impervious surface or installation.

 - B. Construction of a new source as defined under this subsection has commenced if the owner or operator has: